a-sh28/Age_Classification_Onnx/README.md

 ## Overview
 This repository contains an implementation of an age - gender classification model using ONNX.
-The model is deployed as an ONNX server integrated with the RescueBox application to predict age categories (child or adult) based on images.
+The model is deployed as an ONNX server integrated with the RescueBox application to detect portions of an image and draw bounding boxes over it ( which can later be used for gender/age prediction).

 ---